dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - **rotation**
      - *Vector*
-     - Used in the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>` to
+     - Used in the :doc:`Point Instance Node </modeling/geometry_nodes/point/point_instance>` to
-       control the rotation of instanced objects or collections.
-This is adjusted by the :doc:`Point Rotate Node </modeling/geometry_nodes/point/point_rotate>` and the :doc:`Align Rotation to Vector Node </modeling/geometry_nodes/point/align_rotation_to_vector>`.
+       control the rotation of instances.
+Adjusted by the :doc:`Point Rotate Node </modeling/geometry_nodes/point/point_rotate>` and the :doc:`Align Rotation to Vector Node </modeling/geometry_nodes/point/align_rotation_to_vector>`.

    * - **scale**
      - *Vector*
-     - Used in the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>` to control the scale.
+     - Used in the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>`
-       This is adjusted by the :doc:`Point Scale Node </modeling/geometry_nodes/point/point_rotate>` or other attribute nodes.
+       to control the scale of instances.
+Adjusted by the :doc:`Point Scale Node </modeling/geometry_nodes/point/point_rotate>` or other attribute nodes.

    * - **id**
      - *Integer*